 But Charles Cleaver didn't stop there.
 He bought more land and began building his own company town, which he dubbed Cleaverville.
 As he built houses and planned roads, he also assumed the responsibility for naming the streets in his new community.
 Part of the old Chicago-Detroit Trail, as it passed through Cleaverville, was renamed Cottage Grove Avenue for the simple reason that there happened to be a cottage located in a stand of trees in the area.
-Sources are unclear about whether the cottage actually belonged to Cleaver, or whether it was a per-existing structure belonging to some forgotten woodsman.
-In any case, the name of street had fairly literal origins.
+Sources are unclear about whether the cottage actually belonged to Cleaver or whether it was a pre-existing structure belonging to some forgotten woodsman.
+In any case, the name of the street had fairly literal origins.

 After building Cleaverville, Cleaver's most brilliant move was paying the Illinois Central Railroad $3,800 a year to provide train service to his community, thereby transforming Cleaverville into one of Chicago's first commuter suburbs.